PDFWAC 296-155-55300

 (ii) The crane has crawlers and is on a runway, and the employer demonstrates that there is no less hazardous way to perform the work.

-(b) Where employees are hoisted while the crane is traveling, you must meet the following criteria:
+(b) Where employees are hoisted while the crane is traveling, the employer must meet the following criteria:

-(i) You must restrict crane travel to a fixed track or runway.
+(i) The employer must restrict crane travel to a fixed track or runway.

-(iii) You must limit travel to boom length.
+(iii) The employer must limit travel to boom length.

 (iv) The boom must be parallel to the direction of travel, except where it is safer to do otherwise.

-(v) You must perform a complete trial run to test the route of travel before employees are allowed to occupy the platform.
-This trial run can be performed at the same time as the trial lift required by WAC 296-155-55115 which tests the lift route.
+(v) The employer must perform a complete trial run to test the route of travel before employees are allowed to occupy the platform.
+This trial run can be performed at the same time as the trial lift required by WAC 296-155-55115, which tests the lift route.

 (10) Derricks are prohibited from traveling while personnel are hoisted.